Garnar Lane Display Boxes

 Danica Chappell

-This body of work applies repeated form and layered action to photography.
-Constructed without a camera, the artworks were crafted from a darkroom performance that traverses the edges and corners of space and materials.
-Each window reveals a visual jolt of colour and material.
+This body of work applied repeated form and layered action to photography.
+Constructed without a camera, the artworks were crafted from a darkroom performance that traversed the edges and corners of space and materials.
+Each window revealed a visual jolt of colour and material.

-The photographic processes are relinquished from a predetermined engagement to the photograph and echo methodologies of painting.
-The use of material vibrates from the frame that attempts to contain them and entice a wandering eye to untangle the ambiguous play.
+The photographic processes were relinquished from a predetermined engagement to the photograph and echoed methodologies of painting.
+The use of material vibrated from the frame that attempted to contain them and enticed a wandering eye to untangle the ambiguous play.

 Sovereign Unto Oneself Eddy Carroll